 It’s almost time for families to enjoy spring break in Tampa Bay.
-I know many people are still uncomfortable traveling right now or would rather stay local.
 If you’re looking for something that everyone will enjoy, I got you covered!
 Tampa Bay is an ideal and affordable place for families to take advantage of their staycation.
 From trips to the zoo to exploring a new culture without a passport, there’s so much to do.
-Here’s a list of 7 ways to have an awesome spring break in Tampa Bay with the kids.
+Here’s a list of 7 ways to have an awesome spring break in Tampa Bay with your kids.

 Visit A Museum

 There’s three cool museums dedicated to children in the Tampa Bay area: MOSI, Glazer Children’s Museum and Great Explorations.
 My kids always have a great time visiting the Glazer Children’s Museum.
 They have so much to do and kids will learn while having fun.
-Right now there’s a Big League Fun exhibit at the Glazer Children’s Museum that the kids will love.
 Families will have a wonderful time exploring the interactive play areas.
 You can take a road trip to Lakeland to check out the new Florida Children’s Museum.

 Looking for something older kids will enjoy?
 Check out the other museums in the area.
-Visit the Dali Museum in St. Petersburg, The Ringling Circus Museum in Sarasota, The Tampa Museum of Art or the Tampa Bay History Center.
+Visit the Dali Museum and Fairgrounds St. Pete in St. Petersburg, The Ringling Circus Museum in Sarasota, The Tampa Museum of Art or the Tampa Bay History Center.

 Let your kids explore their creative sides by taking an art class during spring break.
 We have so many to offer in the Tampa Bay area.
 Check out the list below for some great options.